 Weak Flame Caused by an Obstructed Intake Air Vent

 An obstructed air intake vent pipe in a direct-vent two-pipe system will cause serious combustion problems in a condensing furnace.

-- Check to see if the furnace combustion problem is caused by an obstructed air supply pipe by removing the burner compartment cover.
+First, check to see if the furnace combustion problem is caused by an obstructed air supply pipe by removing the burner compartment cover.
 This will provide free airflow to the combustion chamber.
-If combustion improves, then the dedicated combustion air supply vent pipe may be obstructed.
+If combustion improves when you remove the cover, then the dedicated combustion air supply vent pipe may be obstructed.

-- Check for obstructions such as birds' nests or leaves in the air intake vent.
+Next, check for obstructions such as birds' nests or leaves in the air intake vent, which is generally a PVC pipe that exits through the sidewall of the home.
 If necessary, clean out the vent with a plumber's tool known as a sink auger.
+You can fit a metal screen over the end of the intake vent to prevent future obstructions.

 Weak Flame Caused by Improper Exhaust Gas Recirculation

-When a direct-vent system has its air intake and exhaust vents improperly installed on the outside of the home, it can create a problem of "short-circuiting," allowing exhaust gases to flow back into the combustion air intake pipe.
+When a direct-vent system has its air intake and exhaust vents improperly installed on the outside of the home, it can create a problem of "short-circuiting," which allows exhaust gases to flow back into the combustion air intake pipe.

-This can happen when the air intake and exhaust vents are too close together and exhaust vent gases—which consist mostly of water vapor, carbon dioxide, and carbon monoxide—are drawn back into the combustion air intake vent.
+This can happen when the air intake and exhaust vents are too close together and the exhaust vent gases—which consist mostly of water vapor, carbon dioxide, and carbon monoxide—are drawn back into the combustion air intake vent.
 The result is that air reaching the furnace does not have enough oxygen for proper combustion.

 Failure to Ignite Caused by a Clogged Condensate Drain

 In addition to the ignition failures common with a conventional furnace, such as a faulty igniter, ignition problems on a condensing furnace may be related to a clogged flue vent condensate line.
-A partially clogged flue vent condensate line, or a clog at the condensate collector box near the inducer fan, will often trip the furnace’s pressure switch.
+A partially clogged condensate line, or a clog at the condensate collector box near the inducer fan, will often trip the furnace’s pressure switch.